Dhanushreesankar/Medimapper-Navigating-Healthcare-Data-For-Precision-Medicine-main/README.md

-# Personalized-Medical-Recommendation-System-with-Machine-Learning
+# Medimapper-Navigating-Healthcare-Data-For-Precision-Medicine
-Welcome to our cutting-edge Personalized Medical Recommendation System, a powerful platform designed to assist users in understanding and managing their health.
+Welcome to our Medimapper-Navigating Healthcare Data For Precision Medicine, a powerful platform designed to assist users in understanding and managing their health.
 Leveraging the capabilities of machine learning, our system analyzes user-input symptoms to predict potential diseases accurately.
 Here's what sets our system apart:

 User-Friendly Interface: Our intuitive interface allows users to input their symptoms effortlessly, creating a seamless user experience.